thedamon/codingforhumans-explode/README.md

-## Reactrospective Slidedeck
+## Coding for Humans

-Slide deck from my presentation at the London Ont Front End Meetup group about my experience and learnings at ReactConf 2016.
+Slide deck from my presentation at Explode Conference 2015

 (built using [reveal.js](http://lab.hakim.se/reveal-js/#/))